GearSteak/esp32-smart-devices/docs/partner-device-meshtastic.md

 ### 1. Overview

 The partner device serves dual purposes:
-1. **Primary input controller** for the main translator device (joystick navigation, buttons)
+1. **Primary input controller** for the main translator device (joystick navigation, buttons, tilt sensor)
 2. **Meshtastic mesh gateway** enabling off-grid text messaging via LoRa

+The device communicates with the main device (pi wrist computer) via **USB Serial** at 115200 baud.
+Joystick and button events are sent as 8-byte packets over USB.
 Messages typed on the main device are transmitted over the LoRa mesh network, and incoming mesh messages are displayed on the main device's transparent OLED.

 ### 2. Hardware Platform